TusharChow20/projectWorldTour/README.md

-# React + Vite
+React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:
+This is my demo project created while learning React.
+Since it’s my very first project, it contains some mistakes, but I’ve tried to improve and structure it as best as I can.
+The main purpose of this project is to practice and get comfortable with React development.

+@vitejs/plugin-react
+ – uses Babel
-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh
+ for Fast Refresh

+@vitejs/plugin-react-swc
+ – uses SWC
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+ for Fast Refresh

-## Expanding the ESLint configuration

-If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
+ESLint Configuration

+For production-level applications, it’s recommended to use TypeScript along with type-aware linting rules.
+You can explore the official React + TS template for guidance on setting up TypeScript with typescript-eslint .